 To make it even more decadent consider browning the thick slices to create more layers of flavor through the Maillard reaction.

 Make Smoked Pork Belly Slices Crispy – 2 Ways

 We prefer to use a cast iron skillet to quickly sear the just carved, thick and juicy slices until they acquire a pleasant, crispy appearance on both sides.
 If you choose this method you will notice a lot of fat accumulate in the skillet over a relatively short time.
 Do not throw it away.
 Save it to pan fry boiled potatoes in it – they will turn out absolutely delicious.
 You can simply refrigerate the reserved rendered fat in a small air tight container until you need it.

 Alternatively, you can place the thick pork belly slices directly onto the grate of a hot grill and sear them for about a minute or so per side.
 This method gives the slices a nice grill mark but you will also encounter a few flames due to the rendered fat flaming up as it drips.

-The seared, crispy pork belly slices are great as the protein for a bowl of ramen noodles (the ultimate Japanese comfort food), pork belly sandwiches, rice bowls or tacos.
+- The seared, crispy pork belly slices are great as the protein for a bowl of pork belly ramen noodles (the ultimate Japanese comfort food), pork belly sandwiches, rice bowls or tacos.
 You can cut them in strips or leave them whole.

 - Smoked pork belly sandwiches are another favorite of ours.
 We make them simple – a couple of thick slices nestled between two pieces of fresh baguette or bread roll along with a crunchy accompaniment (coleslaw, juliened jicama, cucumber sticks, radishes etc.) and some cilantro, a slathering of barbecue sauce and pork belly heaven awaits.